martin-ockajak/cantrip/README.md

 * Equivalents of suitable iterator methods are added to all standard library collection data types
 * Utility methods inspired by other libraries are also added to the same collection data types
 * All methods treat collection instances as immutable though some might consume them
-* Transformation methods always return a new instance of the same collection type
+* Transformation methods return a new instance of the same collection type
 * No methods perform cloning nor do they use dynamic dispatch
 * Everything is available through a single import but specific imports are also supported